mirsaeedi/software-tips/unit-test.md

 * Unit tests should be **fast** to enable us get feedback as quick as possible, otherwise developers lose their interest in executing tests regularly.

 * Unit tests should be **deterministic**.
-Running a test should have the same outcome with a given input.
+In other words, running a test should always lead to the same outcome with a given input.
 Code that works with time or external resources is not deterministic.

 * All tests should be run **randomly** in parallel without a specific order.
 It allows to shorten the execution time of the test suit and get feedback quickly.
-Isolation, side-effect
+It implies that tests should be isolated from each other and have no side-effect.

 * I find it really important to focus on keeping tests **isolated**.
 Properly isolated tests can be run in any sequence.